Back to Skills & Talents

 The immediate crisis was averted.
 The Hearth & Hound served almost as many covers as planned, with hardly any complaints and a surprising amount of praise.
 But the impact went further than just that Saturday night.
 Elara, reviewing the evening, realised how much prepped food, initially meant for oven dishes, had been repurposed.
 Practically nothing went to waste.
 This experience sparked a fundamental shift in her kitchen philosophy.

 In the weeks that followed, she put a system in place where daily prep was much more modular.
 Instead of preparing ingredients specifically for oven dishes, they prepped components that could be assembled into various offerings.
-For example, vegetables were cut to be suitable for grilling, roasting (if the oven was working), or as a fresh salad component.
+Vegetables were cut to be suitable for grilling, roasting (if the oven was working), or as a fresh salad component.
 Meats were portioned to be pan-fried, grilled, or used in a hot salad.
 This reduced potential waste if a dish wasn't popular, or, as they now knew, if equipment failed.
 They saw a 15% reduction in kitchen waste within three months, saving a considerable amount on ingredient costs and disposal fees.
-This also meant less reliance on specific pieces of equipment, building a much more strong and adaptable kitchen operation.
+This also meant less reliance on specific pieces of equipment, building a much stronger and more adaptable kitchen operation.

 What you can do at your place: Take a look at your kitchen prep processes.
 Can ingredients be prepped in a more versatile way?
-Can 'component' prep replace 'dish-specific' prep to minimise waste and increase menu flexibility?
+Can component prep replace dish-specific prep to minimise waste and increase menu flexibility?
 This isn't just about crisis management; it's about building a more sustainable and efficient kitchen.
 Always debrief after a crisis.
 Celebrate the team's success in overcoming adversity.
 Use these moments to reinforce teamwork and problem-solving skills across your entire hospitality operation.
-I truly believe that investing in adaptable systems and a resilient team pays dividends far beyond the initial cost.
+Investing in adaptable systems and a resilient team pays dividends far beyond the initial cost.

 The Hearth & Hound's Saturday night could have been a total nightmare.
-Instead, thanks to quick thinking, helped staff, and a laser focus on the customer experience, they transformed a major setback into a real triumph.
+Instead, thanks to quick thinking, capable staff, and a laser focus on the customer experience, they transformed a major setback into a real triumph.
 They didn't just save their service; they polished their brand, boosted their bookings, and discovered a smarter, more efficient way to manage their kitchen resources.
-I honestly think any restaurant and bar owner can take inspiration from their story.
-It shows the sheer power of a team ready to think on its feet and a management willing to trust them to deliver.
-That, for me, is what truly great hospitality looks like when the pressure is on.
+Any restaurant and bar owner can take inspiration from their story.
+It shows the power of a team ready to think on its feet and a management willing to trust them to deliver.
+That is what truly great hospitality looks like when the pressure is on.

 Skills & Talents in this article